How to Build a Workspace That Protects Your Focus

 Evidence base:

-• Even viewing nature images for 40 seconds increases focus on subsequent tasks (Lee et al., 2015, University of Melbourne)
+• Even viewing nature images briefly can improve subsequent attention in controlled tasks (Lee et al., 2015)

-• Green views from windows reduce mental fatigue and increase working memory span by 19% (Raanaas et al., 2011)
+• Green views from windows may reduce mental fatigue and support restoration (Raanaas et al., 2011)

 3. Architecting Your Digital Environment